FormularSumo/formularsumo.co.uk/blog/2025/transport/index.md

 Off-road and remote locations or times (especially taxis, eg middle of the night) Short-distance freight and deliveries
-Large item transport - instruments/theatre, moving homes
+Large item transport - instruments/theatre, moving homes Chartered coaches for specific trips (music)
+Sometimes families, if children or pets that don't like public places

 TLDR: useful, but they should not be the default option

 ## A word on planes

-Boarding and arrival time, rigidness of ticket and what you can take on board, normally located quite far outside of cities, generally only found near major cities
+Bad boarding and lots of separate waiting, long walk through shops and queue for water and walk/wait for baggage pickup, rigidness of ticket and what you can take on board (sometimes arbitary/luck), all the add-ons to make more money (even booking a seat or fast boarding..) and difficulty of booking vs public transport (especially if you want the best price), normally located quite far outside of cities, generally only found near major cities, no connection and no using large technology for part of the trip

+My experience France/Spain vs Edinburgh

+TLDR: good for mid-long distance (bigger than UK), generally shouldn't be used for short